AdobeDocs/adobeio-console/approval.md

 Once you have completed development on your project, your application is ready for approval.
 Not all apps require approval by your organizations administrators.

+> **Note:** If you are looking for instructions on how to submit an XD plugin for approval, please see the [distributing an XD plugin guide](plugin-distribution.md) to get started.

 Relies on Production environment - that is the workspace that will be submitted.

 Production workspace drives the status for the overall project